LabXXX/durex-api-doc/source/includes/_rest-auth.md

 [9,"tBTCUSD",1,2,"b",1534228785,1534228785,"55.00000000","8.00000000","0.00000000","0.00000000","3.00000000","165.00000000","5.00000000","175.00000000","0.00000000"]
 ```

-Get the status of an order.
-Is it active?
-Was it cancelled?
-To what extent has it been executed? etc.
+Get the status of an active order.

 ### HTTP REQUEST